sodadata/docs/soda-cloud/organize-datasets.md

 * identify datasets whose quality is critical to business operations, or to categorize datasets according to their criticality in general, such as "high", "medium", and "low".
 * identify datasets that populate a particular report or dashboard
 5. After saving your changes and applying tags and attributes to multiple datasets, use the **Filters** in the **Datasets** dashboard to display the datasets that help narrow your study of data quality.
+6. Share a filtered view of your datasets with colleagues by sharing the URL of your narrowed search.

 ## Adjust attributes